cwheel/botanist/docs/intro/text_search.md

 ```

 ::: tip Note
-It's important to note that you must set the `all` key to `true` here.
+You must set the `all` key to `true` here.
 This will enable your models to be fetched without knowing the exact ID.
 This is enforced for searching as models are returned based on field matches instead of ID matches.
 :::

 If you fire up your application and inspect your schema, you'll see that the multi-select query for `Hero` (i.e `heros(...)`) now has an optional `query` argument: